James Omura: Rocky Shimpo

-On March 29, 1942, James Omura moved to Denver, Colorado during the removal of people of Japanese ancestry from the west coast of the United States.
-Those who were unable to relocate were sent to hastily constructed 'Projects' known as War Relocation Centers (WRC) which served as way-stations for those who found residency elsewhere, but were concentration camps for the majority who could not find alternative accommodation.

-At this Denver newspaper, Omura did yeoman service, by becoming the sole public voice of dissent for his community.
+On March 29, 1942, Omura moved to Denver, Colorado, during the removal of people of Japanese ancestry from the west coast of the United States.
+Those who were unable to relocate were sent to hastily constructed projects known as War Relocation Centers (WRC) which served as way-stations for those who found residency elsewhere, but were concentration camps for the majority who could not find alternative accommodation.
+At this Denver newspaper, Omura became a voice of dissent.

-Expulsion of the Japanese race from the west coast states

-The Japanese American Citizens League (JACL) became the de facto leadership for people of Japanese ancestry, when the natural leaders, the Issei (first generation Japanese) parents were taken into custody by the U.S. government.
-The Nisei (second generation, American citizens) took a stand in contradistinction to their Japanese non-citizen parents and conformed with the discriminatory policies of the leadership of the United States.
+The Japanese American Citizens League (JACL) became the de facto leadership for people of Japanese ancestry, when the previous leaders, the Issei (first generation Japanese) parents were taken into custody by the U.S. government.
+The Nisei (second generation, American citizens) became more vocal opponents of American policy on Japanese–Americans.

-Omura published articles opposing this passive-aggressive stance of the JACL, for which he was singled-out as 'Public Enemy Number One of the JACL'.
+Omura published articles opposing the JACL, for which he was singled-out as 'Public Enemy Number One of the JACL'.

-Nisei draft resisters

-Hansen: If you were to be asked to erect a hall of fame for Japanese Americans who, during the last fifty or sixty years, have made a mark that you can respect, who would be in that group for you?

-Omura: I admire the resisters a great deal, because of their courage and the firmness of their stand, and the fact they were willing to fight overwhelming odds, knowing that they had very little opportunity to win.
-Because I always admire people who pursued noble endeavors or resisted overwheling odds, and so did these people.
-This was wartime, conditions were all against them, but they had a belief in what they did.

-In fact, the only Nisei draft resistance case favorable to the defendants came out of the Tule Lake Segregation Center, in Northern California.
-Judge Louis Earl Goodman championed the 27 draft resisters of conscience and dismissed the case based on a due process violation of the U.S. Constitution.